 ► Nap-Time Version: The best seashell beach in Texas.

-This may have been our favorite seashell beach in Texas, but Miller’s Seawall Grill was our favorite place to eat.
+This may have been our favorite seashell beach in Texas, but check out our favorite seashell beach in Puerto Rico!
+And our favorite place to eat at Miller’s Seawall Grill.
 Read on about the decadent brownie cake we enjoyed on our first night in Galveston.